openvswitch/ovs/CONTRIBUTING.md

         the tag himself in response to an email indicating successful testing results.

+    Tested-at: <URL>

+        When a test report is publicly available, this provides a way to reference it.
+Typical <URL>s would be build logs from autobuilders or references to mailing list archives.

+        Some autobuilders only retain their logs for a limited amount of time.
+It is less useful to cite these because they may be dead links for a developer reading the commit message months or years later.

     Reported-by: Reporter Name <reporter.name@email.address...>

         When a patch fixes a bug reported by some person, please